Links on Android Authority may earn us a commission. Learn more.

 Want the best Android gamepad in town?
 The Razer Kishi V2 is it... for now.

-Really, though, the Kishi V2’s biggest competition isn’t available to buy just yet.
-After over a year of asking, an Android-compatible version of the Backbone One ($99) will finally arrive in November, at the same price, alongside a much more useful companion app, and complete with a 3.5mm headphone jack.
+Really, though, the Kishi V2’s biggest competition is the source of its inspiration.
+After over a year of asking, an Android-compatible version of the Backbone One ($99 at Amazon) will finally arrived in late 2022, at the same price, alongside a much more useful companion app, and complete with a 3.5mm headphone jack.

 Should anyone with a Kishi V1 consider an upgrade to the V2?
 Unless you’ve bought a new phone that doesn’t fit the original model, I’m not convinced there’s enough here to justify spending $99.
 For everyone else, in spite of its issues, the Razer Kishi V2 is a fantastic way to transform your phone into as close to a portable console as you can get.

 Top Razer Kishi V2 questions and answers

 If you can afford it, the Razer Kishi V2 is a fantastic telescopic controller, though it’s not as feature-packed as it could have been for the price.

 Razer officially guarantees support for many Samsung Galaxy S and Google Pixel phones, as well as the Razer Phone 1 and 2.
 However, it notes that the “adaptable design will likely be compatible with any Android devices running Android 9.0 or later with similar dimensions to these supported devices.”